box/developer.box.com/pages/sign/technical-use-cases/sign-unstructured-docs.md

 There are three steps to this flow, creating the signature request, then preparing the document, and finally signing it.
-This is how the flow would look like:
+This is how the flow looks like:
 ![Sign unstructured docs flow](images/unstructured-docs-flow.png)

 Consider this example: